 Concept of Buddhism

-Buddhism is a religious canon that propagates religious tolerance.
-This religion largely covers the practices, traditions and beliefs based on Gautama Buddha's teachings.
-It promotes the concepts of anicca, anatta and dependent origination.
+The concept of Buddhism leads the human mind to the process of attaining enlightenment through kindness, love and wisdom.
+This religion largely covers the practices, traditions and beliefs based on Gautama Buddhas teachings.
+It promotes the concepts of Anicca

 Foundation of Buddhism

-at the age of 25 years, and passed away at Kusinagara at the age of eighty.
-During his lifetime his teaching spread throughout the kingdoms of Magadha
+at the age of 80.
+During his lifetime, his teaching spread throughout the kingdoms of Magadha

 Dharma in Buddhism